-On April 4, 1968, the Rev. Martin Luther King, Jr., was assassinated here at the Lorraine Hotel, just a day after speaking at the Mason Temple Church of God in Christ.
-Built in 1925, the Lorraine Hotel was a typical Southern hotel accessible only to whites in its early history.
+On April 4, 1968, the Rev. Martin Luther King, Jr., was assassinated here at the Lorraine Motel, just a day after speaking at the Mason Temple Church of God in Christ.
+Built in 1925, the Lorraine Hotel was a typical Southern hotel accessible only to whites in its early history (it was renamed the Lorraine Motel after the second floor was added).
 However, by the end of World War II, the Lorraine had become a black establishment which had among its early guests Cab Colloway, Count Basie, and other prominent jazz musicians, in addition to later celebrities such as Roy Campanella, Nat King Cole, and Aretha Franklin.
 Partly because of its historical importance to the black community of Memphis, Martin Luther King chose to stay at the Lorraine during the 1968 Memphis sanitation workers strike.

-The Lorraine Hotel (National Civil Rights Museum) is located at 450 Mulberry in Memphis, TN in the South Main Historic District.
-The Museum is open June-August from 9:00am to 6:00pm Monday-Saturday, and 1:00pm to 6:00pm on Sundays; during the rest of the year the musuem closes one hour earlier at 5:00pm.
+The Lorraine Motel (National Civil Rights Museum) is located at 450 Mulberry in Memphis, TN in the South Main Historic District.
 There is a price for admission.
 For more information, call 901-521-9699, or click here.